 - The Surety is the insurance company (or financial institution) backing the bond

 - The obligee can make a claim to recover losses if the principal fails to fulfil his agreed duties.

 - Once they confirm the claim, the insurance company will pay reparation not exceeding the bond amount

 - The insurance company will then expect the principal to reimburse them.

 To get contract surety insurance, a business has to have good credit and be of good reputation.
-The business must also show it has the equipment, experience and financial resources to complete work agreed to.
+The business must also show it has the equipment, experience, and financial resources to complete the work agreed to.
 Showing the surety underwriters that the contractor has a healthy relationship with the bank is also an advantage.